Impact of MH Day

 How we measure: Note that this figure only includes people reached through social media and online media for the period April 29 to June 10.
 We use the Meltwater media monitoring and social listening platform to track social media and online media.
 Monitoring the significant global coverage of MH Day in print, TV and radio is not possible due to prohibitive costs.

 Watch the recording of Studio MH Day: Impact and learn more about the outstanding results we have achieved together on MH Day 2020.
 The jam-packed 2-hour programme includes conversations with exciting guests (MH Day partners, journalists and political decision-makers), with whom we have discussed key highlights and learnings.

 The Menstruation Bracelet This year, we introduced the Menstruation Bracelet as a global symbol for menstruation and we couldn’t be more excited about what happened!
 People from around the world and from all walks of life created their own bracelets, using what they had available (including beads, feathers, painted chickpeas and chilies!) and added their voice to help end period stigma.
 We have counted more than 210,000 views of the Menstruation Bracelet GIFs on Giphy.
 We are convinced that this simple, yet beautiful symbol will catalyse advocacy and action on menstruation moving forward!

-Studio MH Day Studio MH Day – our first ever global MH Day live broadcast – brought together voices of the MH Day movement from around the world to enable sharing and learning across countries and regions.
+Studio MH Day 28 May Our first ever global MH Day live broadcast brought together voices of the MH Day movement from around the world to enable sharing and learning across countries and regions.
 Following the overwhelmingly positive feedback from partners, we plan to organise more events like Studio MH Day – on MH Day and on other relevant occasions throughout the year.